pandoraboxchain/prometheus-python/README.md

-# Development
+# Requirements

-For this prototype to work you need Python 3 installed
+For this prototype to work you need Python 3 installed.

 Cryptography and Shamir's secret sharing python libraries can be installed using pip

-`pip install pycrypto git+https://github.com/blockstack/secret-sharing`
+`pip install -r requirements.txt`

-_Note that secret sharing library from PIP repo may not work, install it directly from git repo_
+_Note that secret sharing library from PIP repo may not work, install it directly from git repo (git+https://github.com/blockstack/secret-sharing)_

 # Running
 `python initializer.py`